Uddeshya-1812/House-Price-Prediction/README.md

-# Prediction of Sale Prices of House in IOWA
+# Prediction of Sale Prices of Houses in IOWA

 This is a Kaggle Challenge predicting the Sale prices of houses using Regression Techniques.
 Here I have explained the sequential approach of the solution from Decision Tree regression